 Are line conditioners better than surge protectors?

 In fact, line conditioners already have the surge suppression mechanisms incorporated in their design.
 This makes them a much more robust and comprehensive solution, designed specifically to handle the massive spikes in voltage.
 Surge protectors normally won’t deal with huge surges very well, especially if you want to use them with multiple appliances.

 How much does a line conditioner cost?

-When shopping for such crucial electrical item as line conditioner you certainly don’t wanna skimp on quality.
-All in all, this is a device which can save the life of your expensive electronics.
+If you’re still thinking about purchasing a line conditioner, you certainly shouldn’t skimp on quality.
+All in all, this is a device that can save your expensive electronics.
 When comparing two line conditioners, you definitely don’t want to make the price your primary criteria.
 You’d better spend $50 or even $100 more on a trusted power line conditioner from a reliable manufacturer rather than get a cheaper model just to realize that it fails when you need it most.

 Having said that, there is also no need to buy very expensive power conditioners.